STIXProject/stixproject.github.io/stix2.0/index.md

 					</ul>
               </li>
 			  <li class="list-group-item">
-                <h4 class="list-group-item-heading"><a href="https://www.oasis-open.org/committees/comments/index.php?wg_abbrev=cti">How to Provide Feedback</a></h4>
+                <h4 class="list-group-item-heading"><a href="https://www.oasis-open.org/committees/comments/index.php?wg_abbrev=cti">Non Members: How to Provide Feedback</a></h4>
-                <p>Information on how to provide feedback/comment to members of the OASIS Cyber Threat Intelligence (CTI) TC (for non members).
-NOTE: If you are a member of the OASIS Cyber Threat Intelligence (CTI) TC, please post to the TC mailing list directly.</p>
+                <p>Information on how to provide feedback/comment to members of the OASIS Cyber Threat Intelligence (CTI) TC.
+NOTE: If you are a member of the OASIS CTI TC, please post to the TC mailing list directly.</p>
               </li>
             </ul>
           </div>